 PRIVACY NOTICE - Junior Cycle Profile of Achievement Award

-For the information of parents/guardians of students who will receive a Junior Cycle Profile of Achievement (JCPA) award in 2018
+For the information of parents/guardians of students who will receive a Junior Cycle Profile of Achievement (JCPA) award.

 It is required by data protection law that before schools commence processing of any personal data a school must first bring a privacy notice on how the student’s personal data will be processed to the attention of parents/guardians.
 This privacy notice relates to those students who have undertaken Junior Cycle at either Level 3 or Level 2 of the National Qualifications Framework.
 Junior Cycle Level 3 includes exams set by the State Examinations Commission (SEC), where the provisional results are provided to schools and students in the September following the sitting of the State examinations.
 Junior Cycle Level 2 Learning Programmes are designed for students with particular special educational needs and is broadly aligned to Level 2 of the National Framework for Qualifications (NFQ).
 In some instances students will undertake a combination of a Level 2 and Level 3 programme.